or call (610) 519-8882

 Medical Home Care, Wayne - (610) 687-6585

 Commencement Flowers will offer bouquets for sale in front of the Jake Nevin Field House on graduation morning.
-Flowers can also be ordered in advance (online orders must be placed at least 5 business days in advance - Visa & MasterCard only please) online for Sunday morning pick up.
+Flowers can also be ordered in advance (online orders must be placed at least 5 business days in advance - Visa & MasterCard only please) online for Friday or Saturday pick up.

 Graduation announcements, thank you notes, and other commemorative items are available to Villanova graduates by the Balfour Company.
 Information and order forms will be mailed in February to the permanent home address of all prospective graduates.
 Graduates should check their permanent home address in NOVASIS to make sure the University has the correct address on file.
 Please allow 3 - 4 weeks for delivery of all personalized graduation products.
 If you have any questions about graduation products, please call Balfour directly at 1-877-BALFOUR (1-877-225-3687)